Regularity of anisotropic refinable functions: Introduction

 Nevertheless, there are ways of treating the anisotropic case.
-In \cite{CGV}, the authors consider special anisotropic Sobolev spaces.
+In \cite{Bownik, CGV, CoiW, Schmeisser_Triebel}, the authors consider special anisotropic H\"older and Sobolev spaces.
 We put emphasize on incorporating the spectral properties of the dilation matrix $M$ into the expression for the H\"older exponent of $\varphi$.
 Furthermore, we get rid of the $M$-adic expansions and base our analysis on geometric properties of tilings generated by $M$.

 Our paper is organized as follows.
 In section~\ref{s.hold}, we characterize the continuity and determine the H\"older regularity of multivariate refinable functions, see Theorems~\ref{th.holder} and~\ref{th.holder-direct}.
 In subsection \ref{ss.hold.u}, we provide an algorithm for construction of continuous solutions of \eqref{eq.ref}.
 We consider several examples and list several important special cases of Theorems~\ref{th.holder} in subsection~\ref{ss.hold.spec}.
 The crucial steps of the proofs and actual proofs of Theorems~\ref{th.holder} and~\ref{th.holder-direct} are given in subsections~\ref{ss.hold.ideas} and \ref{ss.hold.proofs}.
-We illustrate our results by numerical examples in subsection~\ref{ss.examples.C}.
+We illustrate our results on two numerical examples in subsection~\ref{ss.examples.C}.
+Both examples deal with continuity and H\"older regularity of refinable functions, the first one being of shearlet type \cite{CoSauer}.
 In section~\ref{s.higher}, we show how to factorize smooth refinable functions and compute the H\"older exponents of their directional derivatives.
-Sections~\ref{s.modulus} and~\ref{s.local} deal with the moduli of continuity of continuous refinable functions and with determining their local regularity.
 In section~\ref{s.p}, we analyze the existence of $L_p$-solutions of \eqref{eq.ref}.
 We show that a direct analogue of the formula for the H\"older exponent (i.e. replacing the joint spectral radius by the $p$-radius) does not hold in~$L_p$, $1 \le p < \infty$.
 To characterize the $L_p$ H\"older exponent of $\varphi$, we consider extended transition matrices, see subsections \ref{ss.p.Hoelder} and \ref{ss.p.ex}.
-In section~\ref{s.subd}, we derive the expression for the convergence rate of subdivision.
-We show that, in the anisotropic case, the convergence rate of subdivision and the H\"older exponent of the corresponding refinable function $\varphi$ cannot be related similarly to the isotropic case, even if $\varphi$ is stable.